appveen/odp-import-export-utility/README.md

 # Installation

-1. Clone the repository- `git clone https://github.com/appveen/odp-import-export-utility.git`
-2. Do `npm install`
+Download the required executable from the releases page.

-# Configure
+# Run

-Update the `config.json` with the connection details of your server,
+Create a file called `config.json` with the connection details of your server,

 ```json
 {